Training available from other Doctoral Training Partnerships

 National Centre for Research Methods (NCRM)

 NCRM training courses: A number of DTPs and other organisations list publicly available training here.
+Many open to all; fees may apply.

 Scottish Graduate School of Social Science (SGSSS)